Governments should crack down on the offshore industry

 Offshore tax havens cost the UK huge sums of money.
 Wealthy people based here hide over £170bn offshore, costing the Government over £5bn a year in lost tax revenues.
 That’s why it matters that Theresa May makes the most of the power and leverage that she has to fight international tax dodging.
 And there’s an opportunity right now for May to take action.

 MPs led by Margaret Hodge are calling for a bill passing through Parliament — the Criminal Finances Bill — to force the UK network of overseas territories and crown dependencies to bring in public registers of beneficial ownership.
 The information promises to tell us who really owns companies.
 Worldwide governments must also ensure all countries — especially tax havens — publish information on who owns registered shell companies, so it’s far harder for the super-rich to hide their wealth away.
 Governments must also compile a global blacklist of tax havens and take action to shut them down.

 A tax haven has a financial incentive to keep attracting tax dodgers like these footballers.
 No tax haven is going to abandon secrecy without pressure, and MPs should apply that pressure with our support.

 As President Obama said during the Panama Papers leak, tax avoidance is a truly global problem made worse by the fact that using offshore structures is perfectly legal.
 It’s time to take away that secrecy and legality now.

 Tom Hayes is an Oxford City Councillor.
-Follow him on TwitterSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Follow him on TwitterSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.